ADVANCED TUTORIALS

 In our example, the desired result is: Nice home office created.

-The vision can range from a simple project statement to a fully scripted film depicting the final scene in complete detail.
+The vision can range from a simple project statement to a vivid mental picture showing the successful outcome in full detail.

 According to science, your mind instantly develops specific ideas and thought patterns when you create and focus on a clear image of what you want.